k-kashapov/HashTable/README.md

 * Inlining a function gave us 2% performance boost.
 * Changing the Hash function as well as implementing it in ASM decreases the computation speed.
 * Replacing strncmp with memcmp is a 13% boost.
-* Finally, implementing parallel memcmp made it 2 times faster.
+* Implementing parallel memcmp made it 2 times faster.
+* Finaly, replacing Murmur Hash with parallel CRC32 made our program 16% faster.

-* Overall speedup: 1.9x times
+* Overall speedup: 2.1x times
-* 1.9 / 97 lines of assembly code * 1000 = 19.6
+* 2.1 / 113 lines of assembly and SIMD code * 1000 = 18.6